 STEM Engagement @ The Katherine Johnson IV&V Program

-NASA’s IV&V STEM Engagement Program is preparing new K-12 teachers by providing access to NASA learning materials and educator professional development via its Education Resource Center (ERC).
-Our Student Outreach program offers authentic experiences for diverse K-12 school groups from across the region while our robotics, rocketry, and aviation competitions engage thousands of students each year.
-Undergraduate students have become more engaged than ever with NASA missions and science through the Space Flight Design Challenge, the Science Public Outreach Team (SPOT), and numerous collegiate competitions.
-NASA IV&V reaches out to underserved groups and females through partnerships and programs to increase their involvement in education through our most intensive opportunities, the high school and college intern programs.
+NASA’s IV&V STEM Engagement Program offers authentic experiences for K-12 school groups from across the region.
+Our robotics, rocketry, and aviation competitions engage thousands of students each year.
+Our educator program is preparing new K-12 teachers by providing access to NASA learning materials and educator professional development via its Education Resource Center (ERC).
+Our college programs provide students opportunities to engage with NASA missions and science through the Space Flight Design Challenge, the Science Public Outreach Team (SPOT), and numerous collegiate competitions.
+Our high school and college intern program engages students in intensive, authentic learning experiences with NASA’s people, content, and facilities.

 For Educators